datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 These four directories could be kept plain, and subject to generic backup strategies.
 However, I do like `conf` to be a Git repository that tracks configuration changes, and `custom` to be a git-annex repository that can be shared to aid management of similar deployments.
-The later is a git-annex repository, because custom assets can be quite large and volatile for some use cases.
+The latter is a git-annex repository, because custom assets can be quite large and volatile for some use cases.
 Both are hosted on the Forgejo site in a dedicated organization.

 Now we can drop in a `systemd` service unit for Forgejo.